Southlake Regional Health Centre: History

-The hospital was founded on August 22, 1922, the province granted a Charter of Incorporation for the York County Hospital Corporation.
+The hospital was founded on August 22, 1922, when the province granted a Charter of Incorporation for the York County Hospital Corporation.
 York County Hospital became a public hospital in 1924.
 In 1927, the new hospital building was completed by the architects Craig and Madill.
 In 1946, the Margaret Johnson Davis Wing opened with 55 beds.
 In 1956, the South Wing opened and a six-storey tower opened in 1964.
 Capacity was increased to 420 beds with the opening of the East Wing in 1976.
 On September 12, 1998, the name of the hospital was changed from York County Hospital to the present name.
 In 1999, a project to further expand the hospital was begun.

 In October 2015, Southlake Regional Health Centre was once again named one of Greater Toronto's Top 100 Employers by a company named Mediacorp Canada Inc., and published by the Toronto Star.

 The hospital is connected to the Southlake Regional Cancer Centre to its west and to a Medical Arts building by an arch bridge to its north, occupied principally by the University of Toronto's Family Medicine Teaching Unit and other health services.
 The Stronach Regional Cancer Centre is partnered with Princess Margaret Hospital.